FortinetCloudCSE/data-security-101/content/003LabUseCaseSolutions/003_use_case_10/index.md

 8. Scroll down and click “Save and exit” in the lower right hand corner.

 9. You should now see the newly created policy in the window

+{{% notice tip%}}:bulb: Testing instructions:<br><br>
+Make sure the policy group is published and that you have requested the new policy from the endpoint.
+To refresh the policy on the endpoint, navigate to:<br>

+c:\program files\jazz networks\agent<br>

+run the following command:<br>

+agent config refresh<br>

+Once you have refreshed the config, follow the below instructions to test the policy.

+1. Navigate to "7-zip.org"
+2. Clock the link to download the .exe file for 64-bit x64 Windows
+3. The file download should be prevented and a warning prompt displayed
+{{% /notice %}}